Permanent

 Sharon Warman Agnor

-“My intent with ‘Renovation’ is to invite discussion on the conditions we require for recovery and repair, no matter what our injury.
+Artist statement: My intent with ‘Renovation’ is to invite discussion on the conditions we require for recovery and repair, no matter what our injury.

 “This posed figure has eyes shut and locked.
-The black and white stripes represent our belief that life might come without setbacks.
+The black-and-white stripes represent our belief that life might come without setbacks.
 The multicolored areas are more like what life actually brings.
 Challenges.
 At the center of the figure is where the action is taking place, the healing and possibilities of the future.”

 Vancouver, Washington artist Sharon Agnor returned to community college at the age of 45 to learn Sculptural Welding.
 She was fascinated by the changes extreme temperatures made in the material, taking a flat sheet of steel and creating a form with shape and volume.
-Classes in kiln-formed glass revealed a similar characteristic; flat glass becomes a form with shape and volume.
-In her Public Sculptures, she combines the two materials in works that tell a story.

 BUTTERFLY